The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Results

-Figure~\ref{fig:strain_map} visualizes the maximum principal strain, i.e. tension, direction $\vec{v}_{1}$ on the outer epicardial and inner endocardial surfaces of the device.
-These surfaces coincide everywhere except on the pouch walls, which have distinct inner and outer faces.
-On the outer surface, the maximum principal strain is oriented predominantly circumferentially, consistent with resisting global expansion (ballooning) of the pouches and device.
-On the inner pouch surface, the maximum principal strain is rotated approximately $90^\circ$ relative to the outer surface, oriented to pull the lower surface inward and upward during inflation.
-At the seam lines, where the two surfaces merge, the principal strain field aligns across the thickness.
-This location also coincides with the peak von Mises stress and the persistent tension lines identified in Section~\ref{ssec:res_stress_fatigue}.
-This correlation further supports the role of these seam regions as critical load bearing paths and potential fatigue initiation sites.
+Figure~\ref{fig:strain_map} visualizes the maximum principal strain direction $\vec{v}_{1}$ on the outer epicardial and inner endocardial surfaces of the device.
+Given the isotropic material model, these principal strain directions naturally coincide with the principal stress directions.
+On the outer epicardial pouch surface, the maximum principal strain is predominantly circumferential, consistent with resisting global ballooning of the pouches and device.
+In contrast, on the endocardial pouch surface, the maximum principal strain is oriented approximately orthogonal to the epicardial direction, indicating that the inner fabric mainly pulls inward and upward upon pouch inflation.
+At the seam lines, where the two pouch fabric surfaces merge, the principal strain field aligns across the thickness.
+These locations coincide with peak von Mises stresses and the persistent tension lines identified in Section~\ref{ssec:res_stress_fatigue}, further supporting the role of the seams as critical load-bearing paths and potential fatigue initiation sites.